-- Final Completion, writing, and Inspection Complete final reviews and testing and coordinate the final acceptance of Facilities. - Construction Changes and Claims Prepare and recommend all documentation required for changes to contract and issue change orders.
+- Final Completion, Setting, and Inspection Complete final revises and testing and coordinate the final acceptance of Facilities. - Construction Changes and Claims Prepare and recommend all documentation required for changes to contract and issue change orders.

 Describe Significant Achievements: Through the duration of this project, MELE was able to maintain both cost and schedule, while minimizing change orders.
-By using face-to-face or teleconference facilities to institute regular feedback sessions facilitated by the PM/CM, stakeholders and any subcontractors; MELE has been able to adapt plans and schedules to keep construction on time and on budget.
+By using face-to-face or teleconference facilities to institute regular feedback sessions facilitated by the PM/CM, stakeholders and any subcontractors, MELE has been able to adapt plans and schedules to keep construction on time and on budget.

-Contract Number: SC-DDC-10000131
+SC-DDC-10000131

-Contractor Name: MELE Associates, Inc.
+MELE Associates, Inc.

-Customer Name: City and County of Honolulu
+City and County of Honolulu

-Period of Performance: 7/9/10- 9/26/12
+7/9/10- 9/26/12

-Completion Date: 9/26/12
+9/26/12

-Contract Type: Firm Fixed Price
+Firm Fixed Price

-Place of Performance: East Kapolei, Oahu
+East Kapolei, Oahu

-Current Value: \$140,000.00
+\$140,000.00